preeyankakc037/Flight_Management_System/README.md

 # Flight Management System (Java) ✈️

-**Project Defination**
+## 📌 Project Definition

-The Flight Management System for Airline Operations (Java) is a Java-based application built using core Object-Oriented Programming concepts.
-It helps airline staff manage customers, flights, and bookings with operations like adding, updating, deleting, and canceling bookings with proper validation.
+The **Flight Management System** is a Java-based application developed using core Object-Oriented Programming (OOP) principles.
+It enables airline staff to manage customers, flights, and bookings with full CRUD operations, including booking cancellations with proper validation rules.

-The system also includes a feature where ticket prices and cancellation fees increase as the departure date gets closer using date simulation.
-It is designed for internal airline management, not for public online booking, and supports both CLI and a GUI built with Java Swing.
+The system implements dynamic fare and cancellation fee simulation, where charges increase as the departure date approaches.
+It is designed for internal airline management purposes rather than public online ticket booking and supports both a Command Line Interface (CLI) and a minimal Graphical User Interface (GUI) built using Java Swing.

-**Project Description**
+---

+## 📖 Project Description

-This project was developed as a third semester final project for the Object-Oriented Programming module, with the primary goal of applying and understanding core OOP concepts in a real-world scenario.
-The system simulates a basic airline flight management system that supports essential operations such as managing flights, customers, and bookings through both CLI and a minimal GUI built using Java Swing.
+This project was developed as a third semester final project for the **Object-Oriented Programming** module.
+The primary objective was to apply and demonstrate major OOP concepts in a practical, real-world scenario through the development of a flight management system.

-The project was developed using Java in Eclipse IDE and focuses heavily on proper object modeling, validation, and business logic implementation.
-For example, flights scheduled in the past cannot be added, and passengers cannot be booked once a flight reaches full capacity.
-The system includes unit testing using JUnit to ensure reliability of core functionalities.
+The application was built using **Java in Eclipse IDE** and emphasizes structured object modeling, validation logic, and business rule implementation.
+Key validation features include:
+- Preventing flights from being scheduled in the past
+- Restricting bookings when flight capacity is full
+- Managing cancellations with dynamic fee calculation

+The system supports operations through both CLI and GUI interfaces, with some advanced functionalities available in the GUI.
+Unit testing is implemented using **JUnit** to ensure reliability and correctness of core functionalities.

-While authentication features such as login and signup were not included due to university requirements, the system is structured in a way that allows future expansion.
-Overall, the project demonstrates practical implementation of OOP principles, validation handling, and dual-interface design within a structured academic context.
+Authentication features such as login and signup were not included as per university requirements; however, the system architecture allows future enhancements and scalability.

+Overall, this project demonstrates practical implementation of OOP principles, validation mechanisms, interface design, and structured application development within an academic context.